Carrie & Lowell: Critical reception

 Andrew Hannah of The 405 proclaimed that "Carrie & Lowell is just the latest in a long line of unimpeachable achievements."
 In his review for Pitchfork, writer Brandon Stosuy wrote, "Sufjan Stevens' new album, Carrie & Lowell, is his best."
 Stephen Carlick of Exclaim! called the record "a quietly triumphant return for Stevens, announced not by fireworks but by a series of small, elegant moments that reach for the heart."
-Writing for The Boston Globe, James Reed praised the album's lyrics as well as the instrumentation, writing that he would listen to just the instrumentals.
+Writing for The Boston Globe, James Reed praised the album's lyrics as well as the instrumentation; Reed noted that he would listen to just the instrumentals.